Red Spider Nebula

 The central white dwarf, the remaining compact core of the original star, produces a powerful and hot (≈10,000 K) wind blowing with a speed of 300 kilometers per second, which has generated waves 100 billion kilometres high.
 The waves are generated by supersonic shocks formed when the local gas is compressed and heated in front of the rapidly expanding lobes.
 Atoms caught in the shocks radiate a visible light.
 These winds are what give this nebula its unique 'spider' shape and also contribute to the expansion of the nebula.

 The star at the center of the Red Spider Nebula is surrounded by a dust shell making its exact properties hard to determine.
 Its surface temperature is probably 150,000–250,000 K, although a temperature of 340,000 K or even 500,000 K is not ruled out, making it among the hottest white dwarf stars known.
+Observations with Hubble and JWST NIRCam showed hot (around 1000 K) circumstellar dust around the central star.
+The researchers propose that interactions between the progenitor star and a close companion are responsible for many features of NGC 6537.
+The central binary may be surrounded by a circumbinary disk.
+Non-detection in X-rays suggests that the companion is less massive than the Sun.

 The Red Spider Nebula lies near the constellation of Sagittarius.
 Its distance has been variously estimated as 1,900 light-years or, more likely, 3,000–8,000 light-years.